artcupelli/scheduling_simulation/README.md

-First up, check if your environment contains the following:
+First, make sure if your environment contains the following:

 | Name | My version | Link | Obs |